 Dachshund Games has already published a teaser on cloudburst:

 Simple rules, a manageable playing time and different levels of difficulty should make this possible.
-“Cooperative”, you can choose to do it all by yourself during the cloudburst.
+“Cooperative” can also be done all by yourself in cloudburst.
 The game has a solo mode.
-What is also noticeable are the illustrations: they are handmade.
-In street art style, because that is what the small publisher Dachshund Games, which previously published the games Mint Condition and Nachtschwärmer, stands for.
+The illustrations are also striking: they are handmade.
+In street art style, because that's what the micro-publisher Dachshund Games, which previously published the games Mint Condition and Night Owls, stands for, among other things.

-And there is also an intention behind this: through art, more precisely through laughing drops or flames, a contrast of only the negativity of the word “cloudburst” should be created.
-And in general, the entire graphic concept pays homage to the street art of the cathedral city, which is often perceived as dingy.
-And if you think that when there is a downpour there would only be raindrops, waves, clouds, lightning: five sun cards are also included, in proper style with sunglasses.
+And there is also an intention behind it: through art, more precisely through laughing drops or flames, a contrast is to be created only with the negativity of the word "cloudburst".
+And anyway, the entire graphic concept is a homage to the street art of the cathedral city, which is often perceived as dingy.
+And for those who think that when there is a downpour there is only raindrops, waves, clouds and lightning anyway: five sun cards are also included, in proper style with sunglasses.